nsdfxela/nsdfxela.github.io/generating_avatar_mac.markdown

 ![](assets/img/a_8.jpg)

-After that the image chosen got downloaded to your Mac.
+After that, the application starts downloading for the chosen image.

 ![](assets/img/mac/a_9.png)